-Efir’s space segment consists of a single 1U CubeSat placed in Low Earth Orbit (LEO) at an altitude of 400 kilometers and an inclination of 51.6 degrees.
-With this orbit, Efir will stay in LEO for a little more than a year, overflying southern Europe, most of Asia, all of Africa and Australia, all but the extreme southern tip of South America and most of North America.
+Efir’s space segment consists of a single 1U CubeSat placed in Low Earth Orbit (LEO).
+Efir will overfly southern Europe, most of Asia, all of Africa and Australia and all but the extreme southern tip of South America and most of North America.

 As a technology demonstration mission, the satellite will only perform basic experiments.
 Efir will be equipped with a small camera in the visible and infrared spectra, and a set of magnetometers.
 The data acquired on vegetation and the planetary magnetic field will be used to raise interest in natural sciences studies.

 The primary payload consists of an imager developed in-house on a CubeSat-standard dimensions board.

 Its task is to generate coarse-resolution images in both visible and near-infrared (NIR) spectra for normalized difference vegetation index, or NDVI, observation.
 NDVI is a basic method of tracking the health of forests, crops and other green systems.